KathiSa/climateindoorsimulation/Occupancy.md

 8. "Add row": Add another row to this table
 9. "Verification successful!": Confirmation that the verification of the entered data is correct .
 This message will occur after the user pressed the button "verify data".

+This table allows the user to enter data about the occupancy and windows in a room for the selected timeframe.

+The information which needs to be entered is first the date.
+This date should match the timeframe from above.
+Then the start time and end time for the desired time slot.
+In the field for people the number of occupants who are in the room during the time slot should be entered.
+In the colum window the user can choose either open window or closed window.
+If the current row is not needed the row can be deleted with the button "delete".
+With the button "add row" as many rows as needed can be added.
+After entering all the data the data need to be verified with the button "verify data".
+If the data is correct the message "verification successful!" is displayed.

+In the example of the screenshot the number 2 will be inserted in the occupancy file for the occupants column and number 1 in the win1 column for the time from 07:00:00 till 11:00:00.

 ![Custom Occupancy success upload](images/ocp_custom_success.png)
 1. "Create Occupancy": After the data was verified in the table click "Create Occupancy" to upload data.